sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 # Introducing Pallet-Hadoop #

 I'm excited to announce [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a configuration library written in Clojure for Apache's [Hadoop](http://hadoop.apache.org/).

-For simple, quick instructions on getting your first Hadoop cluster running on EC2, head over to the [Pallet-Hadoop Example Project](https://github.com/pallet/pallet-hadoop-example) and follow along with the README.
-For a more in-depth discussion, read on.
+In the tutorial, we're going to see how to create a three node Hadoop cluster on EC2, and run a word count on MapReduce.
+We'll be following along with [Pallet-Hadoop example project](https://github.com/pallet/pallet-hadoop-example) for the introduction; for a more in-depth discussion of the design of pallet-hadoop, see the [project wiki](https://github.com/pallet/pallet-hadoop/wiki)

 ## Background ##

-For those of you not in the know, Hadoop is an Apache java framework that allows for distributed processing of enormous datasets across large clusters.
+Hadoop is an Apache java framework that allows for distributed processing of enormous datasets across large clusters.
 It combines a computation engine based on [MapReduce](http://en.wikipedia.org/wiki/MapReduce) with [HDFS](http://hadoop.apache.org/hdfs/docs/current/hdfs_design.html), a distributed filesystem based on the [Google File System](http://en.wikipedia.org/wiki/Google_File_System).

 Abstraction layers such as [Cascading](https://github.com/cwensel/cascading) (for Java) and [Cascalog](https://github.com/nathanmarz/cascalog) (for [Clojure](http://clojure.org/)) make writing MapReduce queries quite nice.
 Indeed, running hadoop locally with cascalog [couldn't be easier](http://nathanmarz.com/blog/introducing-cascalog-a-clojure-based-query-language-for-hado.html).